Home

 Johnny Cake, Festival

 Some Jamaican recipes, like the Johnny Cake, were handed down through generations.
-Others rose to fame rather quickly - Festival is one of these.
+Others rose to fame rather quickly - Festival is one of these later additions.

 Both are a type of fried dumpling.
 Johnny Cakes (originally journey cakes) have been around from the days of slavery, and have remained popular as a breakfast item, substituting for bread.
 They are easy to pack, and were often included in a working man's packed lunch.